azizharouna/FingerTalk-AI/README.md

 ## 3. Data Preprocessing
 - **Cleaning**: Address missing or corrupted data.
 - **Normalization**: Standardize image sizes, possibly convert to grayscale or normalize pixel values.
-- **Augmentation**: Use techniques like rotation, zooming, and flipping to artificially enhance the dataset.
+- **Augmentation**: Use techniques rotation, zooming, and flipping to artificially enhance the dataset.
 - **Splitting**: Divide the data into training, validation, and test sets.

 ## 4. Feature Engineering
-- **Feature Extraction**: If using pre-trained models, extract features from one of the intermediate layers.
+- **Feature Extraction**: using pre-trained models extract features from one of the intermediate layers.
 - **Dimensionality Reduction**: If necessary, use PCA or t-SNE for visualization or to reduce feature space.

 ## 5. Modeling
-- **Baseline Model**: Create a simple model (like a shallow CNN) to set a performance baseline.
+- **Baseline Model**: Create a simple model (shallow CNN) to set a performance baseline.
-- **Complex Models**: Explore deeper architectures or use pre-trained models like VGG, ResNet, etc.
+- **Complex Models**: Explore deeper architectures or use pre-trained models (ResNet)
-- **Hyperparameter Tuning**: Use techniques like grid search or random search to optimize model parameters.
+- **Hyperparameter Tuning**: Use grid search or random search to optimize model parameters.

 ## 6. Evaluation
 - **Metrics**: Use accuracy, F1 score, and confusion matrix to evaluate performance.